mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

 ### Identify the problem/s

 Let’s assume the best of the intentions from your teammates, the stakeholders, the company or whoever should be the one listening to you.
-Why would he or she ignore you?
+Why would they ignore you?
 Or automatically reject you?

 The list of possibilities is long: